Dave Matthews Band

 (the first album since Moore's death) debuted at number one on the Billboard

-200, earning the band their fifth consecutive number-one debut-- making them the second band behind Metallica to do so.
+200, earning the band their fifth consecutive number-one debut.
 Their most recent album, Away from the World

-, was released in 2012, and also debuted at number one on the Billboard chart.
+, released in 2012, debuted at number one on the Billboard chart -- making them the only group to have six consecutive studio albums debut in the top spot.
 As of 2010, the Dave Matthews Band has sold over 30 million records worldwide.

 Powered by Wikipedia